 - Low employee turnover rate in organization.

-Signs of Poor Safety Culture
+Signs of Poor Safety Culture in Aviation Environments

 You can easily identify signs of bad safety culture by identifying the opposite of each item in the list of signs of mature safety culture.
 Beyond this, some other sings of poor safety culture are:

-- Active resistance to the safety program;
+- Active resistance to SMS implementation at the managerial level;

 - Retaliation from managers or other employees against person who reported safety issue;